zhaoshuoxp/Pipelines-Wrappers/README.md

 ## RNAseq.sh

-This script QC fastq files and align reads to hg19/GRCh37(depends on index and GTF provided) using STAR, featureCounts and DESeq2 will be used for reads count and differential expresssion genes discovery.
+This script QC fastq files and aligns reads to hg19/GRCh37(depends on the index and GTF provided) using STAR; featureCounts and DESeq2 will be used for reads counting and differential expression genes discovery.

 #### Input

-* Paired-end fastq files with **_R1/2.fastq.gz** extension, put fastq files of each condition all together in a directoy, i.e.
+* Paired-end fastq files with **_R1/2.fastq.gz** extension, put fastq files of each condition all together in a directory, i.e.

 > Single-end not supported